adrienpayong/Fruit-detection-using-YOLOv5/README.md

 ## Aim

-To build a robust fruit detection system using YOLOv4.
+To build a robust fruit detection system using YOLOv5.
 Tech stack
 - Language: Python
 - Object detection: YOLOv5
 - Data annotation: Robotflow
 - Environment: Google Colab

-### Approach
+## Approach
-## Data collection and Labeling
+### Data collection and Labeling

 To create a custom object detector, we need an excellent dataset of images and labels so that the sensor can efficiently train to detect objects.